rate-banner

 Bad credit and no down payment is a recipe for disaster.
 If you have bad credit and no money…Don’t buy a house!
 You’ll regret it.
 Get your credit back on track and save a little money.
 Buy in a few years when values have dropped back to normal…you’ll thank me.

 But if you have good credit and want to shoot for one of the conventional 100% mortgage programs make sure your application is run through automated underwriting to guarantee approval.
 You’ll need to find a mortgage broker versed in running automated underwriting.
-To learn how to find a technologically savvy, ethical, mortgage broker check out The Mortgage Advantage.
+To learn how to find a technologically savvy, ethical, mortgage broker check out Free Tools.

 Good Luck!